Income Tax Slabs 2026-27: How much tax you need to pay

 0:00 0:00

-Understanding the latest tax slab is essential for effective tax planning.
-The Indian Government’s new tax regime continues as the default option, giving taxpayers simplified and potentially lower tax rates with fewer exemptions.
-Despite expectations during the Union Budget 2026, the income tax slab structures for both regimes have largely remained the same as last year, offering continuity and predictability.
+Understanding the income tax slab is essential for effective tax planning.
+The Indian Government’s new tax regime continues as the default option, offering simplified compliance and lower income tax rates for many taxpayers.
+Even after the Union Budget 2026, the income tax slab rate structure under both regimes has largely remained unchanged, giving stability and predictability.

 Under the new tax regime, everyone (regardless of age) follows the same new income tax slab rates.
 These are: